Mark Twain National Forest Swimming Holes, Missouri swimming hole in Missouri

 Best Time to Visit

-Spring (April-May) for blooming flora and mild weather; Summer (June-August) for warm water and peak swimming conditions; Fall (September-October) for stunning autumn colors.
+Spring (April-May) for blooming flora and mild weather; Summer (June-August) for warm water and peak swimming conditions; Fall (September-October) for striking autumn colors.

 Difficulty Level